Electric Vehicle Technical Terms Explained

 A demonstration line will be ready by 2019 at the plant.
 The project joins a list of other similar projects around the world to meet the increased demand for electric vehicles.

 2017 Week 34 - University of Warwick develops delivery EV prototype

-World leading research and education group, WMG, the University of Warwick, and design company Astheimer unveiled a lightweight prototype delivery vehicle, the DELIVER-E this week.
-According to a press release by Warwick University advanced battery experts, at WMG fitted the vehicle with a powerful 48V 6.5kWh battery system, increasing its peak power from 12 kilowatt to 36 kilowatt – helping it to cope with an increased weight of goods, and to conserve energy despite the start-stop nature of deliveries.
+World-leading research and education group, WMG, the University of Warwick, and design company Astheimer unveiled a lightweight prototype delivery vehicle, the DELIVER-E this week.
+According to a press release by Warwick University advanced battery experts, at WMG fitted the vehicle with a powerful 48V 6.5kWh battery system, increasing its peak power from 12 kilowatts to 36 kilowatt – helping it to cope with an increased weight of goods, and to conserve energy despite the start-stop nature of deliveries.
 DELIVER-E will be showcased as a demonstrator, at a number of events through the year.
 WMG and collaborative partners will also use it when undertaking research around electric vehicles.

 2017 Week 34 - Breakthrough in Magnesium Battery technology

 The scientific journal, Nature Communications, this week published a paper on a breakthrough in Magnesium rechargeable batteries, delivering an energy density of 400 mAh/g.
 According to the paper magnesium, an abundant metal, have the potential to offer high-energy density, safety, and low cost.
 Researchers found a way to overcome a stumbling block in the technology by altering the design a magnesium battery cathode.